 Anxiety is a common and natural experience.
 Many people feel it, regardless of their age.
 Anxiety is a normal response when faced with something that is threatening or dangerous, embarrassing or stressful because it prepares us to manage the situation.

-For tamariki and rangatahi, there are common fears that are often associated with age.
+For tamariki and rangatahi (young people), there are common fears that are often associated with age.
 For example, infants may fear separating from their parents.
-Young children often fear insects and animals.
-Some children may also be scared of the dark or will imagine there are monsters under the bed.
+Young tamariki often fear insects and animals.
+Some tamariki may also be scared of the dark or will imagine there are monsters under the bed.

 Teenagers also have many anxieties including worrying about fitting in and being judged by other people.
-Performance anxiety is common amongst children and young people competing for high levels of sporting or academic excellence.
+Performance anxiety is common amongst tamariki and rangatahi competing for high levels of sporting or academic excellence.

 Some tamariki may feel anxious as they come across new experiences and situations.
 They think the fear or danger they’re worried about is much greater than it actually is.
 Thinking about the situation can make them more worried and tense.